rhasspy/gruut/README.md

 Note that "wound" and "read" have different pronunciations when used in different contexts.

-Includes a pre-trained U.S. English model with part-of-speech/tense aware pronunciations.
+Gruut includes a pre-trained U.S. English model with part-of-speech/tense aware pronunciations.
 [Pre-trained models](https://github.com/rhasspy/gruut/releases/tag/v1.0.0) are also available for the [supported languages](#support-languages).

 ## Intended Audience